jasmine-blush/popup_dictionary/README.md

 > [!NOTE]\
 > Currently, the main focus of development is on **Linux** (X11 and Wayland).
 Basic **Windows** support is already there, however some features may or may not fully work until I get to it.

-These two videos showcase the popup dictionary being used to look up sentences and words by copying or screenshotting text in various applications:
+These two videos (slightly outdated) showcase the popup dictionary being used to look up sentences and words by copying or screenshotting text in various applications:

 https://github.com/user-attachments/assets/df14e686-d6c0-497a-87ff-5e320c2e02e2